RiverFinancial/bitcoinex/README.md

 ## Documentation
 Documentation is available on [hexdocs.pm](https://hexdocs.pm/bitcoinex/api-reference.html).

+NOTE: `OP_CODESEPARATOR` is not supported in this library.
+Sighashes for inputs using `OP_CODESEPARATOR` will not be correctly calculated.
+Regular BIP143 and BIP341 sighashes are supported.

 ## Current Utilities
 * Serialization and validation for Bech32 and Base58.
 * Support for standard on-chain scripts (P2PKH..P2WPKH) and Bolt#11 Lightning Invoices.